clionaderoiste/prod-deploys/README.md

   * See [/equis](./ui/equis/README.md) for more information
 * Login - A basic login in application was created using HTML and jQuery.
 More information can be found [here](./ui/userslist/login.md)

-## Ways of working

-We are using a project board on this repo to track issues, you can access it [here](https://scm.eng.hmhco.com/deroistec/dos-equis-project/projects/1)

-### Norms

-* We will keep a phone line open in Dublin so people can drop in and out.
-We will try Webex first and fall back to something else if it doesn’t work.
-* We will over communicate online so as to ensure those not in the room are kept in the loop.
-* We will document in the code base - i.e. md files along side code.
-* We will use the project board in this github repo for planning and issue tracking.
-See above.
-* We will branches and PRs just so we don’t get in each others way.